JayDwayne/jatawareAPI-master/README.md

-# jatawareAPI-master
+# jatawareAPI
-A compact archive for aiding searches within the Jataware space
+A small repository for supporting search over Jataware space